helm/helm/docs/developers.md

 ## Prerequisites

+- Go 1.6.0 or later
+- kubectl 1.2 or later
+- A Kubernetes cluster (optional)
+- The gRPC toolchain

 Tiller uses gRPC.
 To get started with gRPC, you will need to...

 - Install `protoc` for compiling protobuf files.
 Releases are